henriqueluz/javou10-e2e/README.md

-# javou10-e2e
-Tests E2E Sample
+# End-to-end Testing Sample for #Javou10